Moonee Valley Council Elections 2016

 Candidate Responses – Rosehill and Myrnong Ward

-Continuing from the previous post, here are responses from the Rosehill and Myrnong candidates.
-The candidates that haven’t responded are:
+Continuing from the previous post, here are the responses we received from Rosehill and Myrnong candidates.

 My E-mail to the candidates